 Also read: Benefits of a saltwater pool

-Installing a chlorine pool is less expensive, but they do require more maintenance.
+Installing a chlorine pool is less expensive but requires more maintenance.
 Balancing chlorine levels can often be a nightmare if you add too much or not enough.

 However, chlorine pools do not require as much electricity and are also easier to fix by yourself rather than by contacting a professional.